Pool of Bethesda: Second (southern) pool

 Around 200 BC, during the period in which Simon II was the Jewish High Priest, the channel was enclosed, and a second pool was added on the south side of the dam.

-Although popular legend argues that this pool was used for washing sheep, this is very unlikely due to the pool's use as a water supply, and its extreme depth (13m).
+Although popular legend argues that this pool was used for washing sheep, this is very unlikely due to the pool's use as a water supply, and its extreme depth 13 m.
 There has been some scholarly debate about whether the pool may have been a mikveh (Jewish ritual bathing pool).

 Hellenistic and Roman temples

 According to Jerome Murphy-O'Connor in the 1st century BC natural caves to the east of the two pools were turned into small baths with a religious/medical function.
-At least one of these new pools was sacred to Fortuna the goddess of fortune, rather than Asclepius, the god of healing.
+At least one of these new pools was sacred to Fortuna, the Roman goddess of fortune, rather than Asclepius, the Greek god of healing.
 Murphy-O'Connor thinks it likely that this development was founded by the Roman garrison of the nearby Antonia Fortress, who would also have been able to protect it from attack.
 Additionally, the location of the baths outside the then city walls would have made its presence tolerable to the Jews, who might otherwise have objected to a non-Jewish religious presence in their holy city.

 In the mid 1st century AD, Herod Agrippa expanded the city walls, bringing the baths into the city.
 When Hadrian rebuilt Jerusalem as Aelia Capitolina, he placed a roadway along the dam, and expanded the site into a large temple to Asclepius and Serapis.